 After meticulous renovations of the rooms and the spa of EUR 10 million, Les Chalets du Mont d’Arbois, Megève, A Four Seasons Hotel, the historic 5-star hotel of the Edmond de Rothschild family, will open on December 13, 2019, as a Four Seasons experience.
 Complementing the existing Four Seasons Hotel Megève, which opened in December 2017, this new addition will extend the exceptional offerings of Four Seasons in Megève, marked by its quality and service.

 “The guest experience will be enhanced even more with expansive, beautifully appointed chalets as well as a Michelin-starred dining experience at Prima, now officially under the Four Seasons brand.
-Together with the Baroness Ariane de Rothschild, we have elevated the history, elegance, and charm of Megève to extraordinary new heights,” said Christian Clerc, President of Worldwide Hotel Operations, Four Seasons Hotels, and Resorts.
+Together with Baroness Ariane de Rothschild, we have elevated the history, elegance, and charm of Megève to extraordinary new heights,” said Christian Clerc, President of Worldwide Hotel Operations, Four Seasons Hotels, and Resorts.

 Nemacolin Woodlands Resort, Farmington, Pennsylvania

-Situated on 2,000 acres, Nemacolin Woodlands Resort, located in the Laurel Highlands of Southwestern Pennsylvania, features luxurious guestrooms, suites, townhomes, and luxury vacation homes, including the Falling Rock boutique hotel.
+Situated on 2,000 acres, Nemacolin Woodlands Resort, located in the Laurel Highlands of Southwestern Pennsylvania, features luxurious guestrooms, suites, townhomes, and luxury vacation homes Falling Rock boutique hotel.
 The resort is ideal for families looking for a winter adventure without having to leave the country.
 Nemacolin offers countless winter activities for guests of all ages, such as dog sledding, snowshoeing, snow tubing, and downhill and cross-country skiing.

 Nemacolin Woodlands Resort’s focus on food and service is at the heart of everything they do.
 The eclectic collection of restaurants traverses elegant Five Star to refined farm-inspired, borrowing from both modern cuisine and the foods indigenous to Allegheny Mountain heritage.